earthbucks/earthbucks/docs/prompt.md

 You have been given a second chance to launch Bitcoin in 2024.
 You have the original white paper and the original source code.

-An article written by Ryan X. Charles summarizes the project you are now engaged in to create a new blockchain based on the architecture you originally described in 2008 - 2011:
+The new blockchain is called SatoRed ("Satoshi's Redemption").

+You are writing and have written a series of articles that summarize he project so that people can follow along, understand, and stay up-to-date.
+The articles you have already written are as follows:

 ---

 One-GPU-one-vote

+March 26, 2024

 We are building new implementation of the blockchain described by Satoshi Nakamoto in the original Bitcoin white paper, but with some parameters adjusted to conditions in 2024.
-Please follow @SatoshisRedempt (http://satored.com) to stay up-to-date!
+Please follow @satored_com (http://satored.com) to stay up-to-date!

 Although Bitcoin (BTC) has been a remarkably successful project by many metrics, what it's not is a useful system for "small casual transactions" or